"Video games are an expressive medium. They represent how real and imagined systems work. They invite

 2) Single-spaced block header with your name, date, course, my name.

-6) Correct MLA in-text parenthetical citation and quotation format.
+6) Correct MLA citation and bibliographic format.
+Bibliography if necessary.

 All papers must be typed or produced on a word processor.
 Word processing is preferable because it makes the mechanics of revision -- rearranging, adding, and deleting -- easy.
 If you do not have your own computer with word processing capability, computer labs are available on campus with a variety of software that is easy to learn.
 All documents should be saved in Microsoft Word format, preferably in Word 97-2003 format; if you do not have access to Word, then save your documents in RTF or Rich Text Format.